mendersoftware/mender-mcu-integration/README.md

 in [`mender-mcu` repository](https://github.com/mendersoftware/mender-mcu/).

-This repository contains a reference project on how to integrate a user application with Mender OTA Zephyr Module, using QEMU as the board of choice.
+This repository contains a reference project on how to integrate a user application with Mender OTA Zephyr Module, with configurations for some boards to choose from.

 -------------------------------------------------------------------------------